near/docs/docs/validator/economics.md

 ## 1. NEAR tokens to stake

-NEAR protocol determines validators before every new `epoch`, electing them by the size of their stake.
+NEAR Protocol determines validators before every new `epoch`, electing them by the size of their stake.
 Current validators are enrolled automatically and the end of the `epoch`, by *re-staking* their tokens plus the accrued rewards; new validators may replace an existing one if they offer a higher stake.

 You can obtain a validator *seat* by:
 - Staking your NEAR tokens